rowyio/docs/docs/how-to/default-values.md

 ---

-Default values can be set for any column and will be set whenever a new row is created.
-Set default values in Column Settings.
+Default values can be set for any column and will be set whenever a new row is added.
+You can set default values in Column Settings.

 ## Undefined